Gail Robinson (Neighbours): Return

-Returns (2007, 2019)
+Further returns (2007, 2019)

 Corke returned for a short guest stint in 2007.
 In December 2009, Stefan Dennis called for the return of Gail.
 He said "I'd like to see Fiona Corke come back, even for another guest role, because she's just adorable and fun to work with.
 And she's got every right to come back because she's still got a tie with Paul's children."

 Corke reprised the role on 21 August 2019, as Gail returns to Erinsborough to get to know her granddaughter Harlow Robinson (Jemma Donovan).
 After breaking up a catfight between Harlow and Roxy Willis (Zima Anderson), Gail voices her concerns about Harlow living with Paul and his fiancée Terese Willis (Rebekah Elmaloglou).
 She later admits to Paul that she blames him for the loss of their sons, and warns Terese not to marry him, leaving Terese to question whether Gail wants Paul back.